 FAQ's for the Electronic Certification of Effort and Reporting Tool (ECERT)

-This article will address the FAQ's regarding the Electronic Certification of Effort and Reporting Tool (ECERT)
+This article addresses the Frequently Asked Question's regarding the Electronic Certification of Effort and Reporting Tool (ECERT).

 Q: Can a non-PI employee certify their own effort reports?